Zuehlke/getting-started-with-kubernetes/kubernetes-config-map-secret.md

 kubectl exec -it hello-kubernetes-59bb8ffc5f-gvlbq -- env | grep MESSAGE
 ```

 💡 There is also a prepared version with a `ConfigMap` under `kubernetes/hello-kubernetes/resources-configmap.yaml`.
-It provides a service under http://localhost:31323
+It provides a service named `config-app` and can be port-forwarded.

 📝 What can we do?